ChromeDevTools/devtools-frontend/front_end/panels/timeline/components/insights/README.md

 When creating your component, extend the `BaseInsight` class (defined in `insights/Helpers.ts`).
 This class will set up some of the setters and data you need.
 Your component will then have access to a `this.data` object which will have on it:

-1. `insights`: the `TraceEngineInsightData` generated for the current trace.
+1. `insights`: the `TraceInsightSets` generated for the current trace.
 2. `navigationId`: the currently active navigation ID (as some Insights are per-navigation).
 3. `activeInsight`: an object representing the current active (meaning the user has clicked to expand it) insight.
 4. `activeCategory`: an `InsightsCategories` enum member representing if the user has chosen a category from the dropdown.